 - Work in batches.
 Dip, cook and then keep them warm in a 200 degree oven until you are ready to serve.

-The best way to keep the Hawaiian Roll French Toast from getting too soggy is to not over soak it and make sure that you have cooked it long enough.
+The best way to keep French Toast from getting too soggy is to not over soak it in the egg mixture.
+Also be sure that you have cooked it long enough.
 If both of those things are done then you should be good to go.

 A different type of Hawaiian bread can absolutely be used.
 They now sell a variety of different types in the bakery section and whatever you find {or prefer} would work wonderfully.

-Do you love breakfast?
-Try these delicious recipes…
+Do you love breakfast recipes?
+Try these delicious options…

 Hawaiian Roll French Toast